Close up of user scanning QR code with phone

 Overview

-Do you want to use and develop your expertise in creative digital technology to find a career in a creative industry?
-Our MSc User Experience Design degree course will give you the skills you need to get ahead of the competition – in fields such as web application development, mobile application development, interactive design and animation and video/audio production.
+Are you seeking to leverage and cultivate your expertise in creative digital technology for a career in the creative industry?
+Our MSc User Experience Design degree program equips you with the necessary skills to stand out in competitive fields such as web application development, mobile application development, screen based and screenless application design, interactive design, animation, and video/audio production.
+The MSc UxD course offers intake opportunities in January and September.

 Course highlights